tytydraco/yessleep/out/The_pigs_among_us_When_the_mall_turns_deadly.md

 Both of these creatures shared the same eerie base appearance, yet there were unsettling differences: The one on the left appeared unnaturally muscular, while the right one seemed adorned with a grotesque, flowery pattern.

 In a matter of seconds, I grabbed Olivia and lunged to the left as a deafening crash reverberated through the entire floor.
 The sudden burst of adrenaline gave me an unexpected sensation of agility.
-I felt lighter than a feather ever in that single moment.
+In that single moment, I felt lighter than a feather.

 That fleeting sensation came with a cost, as I soon realized with a searing pain piercing through me.
 My right arm was gone, torn away by the muscular monster as if it were nothing more than a piece of tender meat.
 The pain was so overwhelming that coherent thoughts eluded me.